8 minsPublished on 1/27/2023

 Storing in a physical form means your private keys are written on paper (also called a "paper wallet").
 This method of storage makes it impossible for hackers to get to your private keys.

 In most cases, however, a hardware wallet is stored on an external device similar to a USB drive and does not connect to the internet.
-This is the most secure way to store cryptocurrencies, but there is some compromise in terms of ease of use.
+This is a very secure way to store cryptocurrencies, but there is some compromise in terms of ease of use.

 Another layer of security that almost all cold storage wallets offer is something called “mechanical keys.”